 One of the big reasons for sleep regression at this age is fears and anxieties of going to sleep alone.
-It’s also very common for a child to say they are afraid to sleep alone.
+It’s also very common for a child to say they are afraid to sleep alone because of a nightmare.

 First, identify the underlying want.
 Being close to their parents is very important to 2 and 3 year olds; that right there is usually the underlying want.

 Second, acknowledge it.
-The next step in dealing with anxiety is to acknowledge it.
+The next step in dealing with fear and anxiety is to acknowledge it.
 Reflect back to the child exactly what might be going on in their head.
 “You’re afraid.
 You want me to stay with you.
 The shadows in the room bother you.”
 This will immediately help calm your child.

 The reason you want to acknowledge it is because all kids will continue to communicate until they feel heard.
 So when you say to a 2 year old, “You’re not afraid.
 You’re not anxious.
-There’s nothing to be afraid of,” the child will continue to prove to you that they are right and that their fear is valid.
+There’s nothing to be afraid of,” the child will continue to prove to you that they are right and that their nighttime fears are valid.
 They will start to escalate their separation anxiety at bedtime.